Early years…

 During in her time here, she furthered her immersive research, identifying that she was most interested in environment modelling and level design.
 Through conducting research in video games theory, she came to focus on developing immersive worlds that were designed to protect vulnerable users.

-2021 - Date | NHS
+2021 | NHS

 Sarra joined NHS at the beginning of the global pandemic as an instructional designer, producing healthcare training including eLearning, animation, illustration, video and design projects as part of the technology enhanced learning team.